 *What I don’t count as liquids:

-I usually pack these separately in a cosmetics bag along with my tools (tweezers, eyelash curler, makeup brushes, nail clippers, etc.).
-While I have never had a problem at security checkpoints, your experiences may differ.
+*While I have never had a problem with these at security checkpoints, your experiences may differ.
 So use your own experience, judgement and comfort level.

 Hair Tools And Products

 I’ve received many questions over the years about tips for packing hair tools and products.
-Because my hair requires minimal upkeep and styling, I’m turning this question over to the experts: You.
-Do you have favorite travel gadgets for hair styling?
-What styling products are worth making space for?
+Because my hair requires minimal upkeep and styling, I’ve consulted some of my travel-savvy blogger friends with different hair types who have shared their packing tips and favorite products here:

 A Few More Advance Travel Preparations